romankurnovskii/leetcode-apps/explanations/1769/en.md

 **High-level approach**
 For each target position, we calculate the total number of operations needed to move all balls from their current positions to that target.
 Each ball requires `abs(target_position - current_position)` operations to move.

-![Visualization showing balls moving from their positions to a target box]

 **Brute force vs. optimized strategy**

   * **Brute Force:** For each position, iterate through all boxes and sum the distances.
 This is O(n²) which is acceptable for n ≤ 2000.